dryewo/cyrus-config/README.md

 (ns my.http
   (:require [cyrus-config.core :as cfg]))

-;; Introduce a global constant that will contain validated and transformed value from the environment ;; By default uses variable name transformed from the defined name: "HTTP_PORT" (cfg/def http-port {:info     "Port to listen on"
+;; Introduce a configuration constant that will contain validated and transformed value from the environment ;; By default uses variable name transformed from the defined name: "HTTP_PORT" (cfg/def http-port "Port to listen on" {:spec     int?
-                    :spec     int?
-                    :required true
                                         :default  8080})

 ;; Available immediately, without additional loading commands, but can contain a special value indicating an error.